Kifyie/voxani-info/README.md

 | `addToAnilistWatchlist(token, mediaId, status)` | Adds anime to AniList list |
 | `searchAnilist(query, page, perPage)` | Searches AniList's database |

-**AniList uses GraphQL:**
+**📨 AniList uses GraphQL:**
 Unlike the main anime API which uses REST (simple GET/POST to URLs), AniList uses **GraphQL** — a query language where you specify exactly what data you want.
 The queries are written as template strings in the code.

 ---

-## 10. State Management — The Brain's Memory
+## 10. 🧠 State Management — The Brain's Memory

-### What is State?
+### 🤔 What is State?

 **State** is information that the app needs to remember.
 For example:
-- Is the user logged in?
+- 👤 Is the user logged in?
-- What's in their watchlist?
+- 📚 What's in their watchlist?
-- Is the sidebar open or closed?
+- 💻 Is the sidebar open or closed?

-Voxani uses **Zustand** — a tiny state management library.
-Think of it as a shared notebook that any component can read from or write to.
+Voxani uses **Zustand** 🐻 — a tiny state management library.
+Think of it as a shared notebook 📓 that any component can read from or write to.

-### 10.1 `useAuthStore` — Authentication State
+### 10.1 🔐 `useAuthStore` — Authentication State

-**What it remembers:**
+**📦 What it remembers:**
 ```
 user              → The logged-in user object (name, email, avatar)
 isAuthenticated   → true/false — is someone logged in?